 "Buy land.
 They’re not making it any more" - Mark Twain

 For most of us, buying or selling our home is the single most significant legal transaction we will ever enter into.
 It can also be one of life's most stressful times!
 At McMillan&Co. our aim is to make it as straightforward and trouble-free as it can be for you.
-Simon and Pam will sweat the small stuff with the agent to make sure that your contract says what it needs to, they’ll sort the paperwork with the bank, and they’ll handle those unpleasant surprises on settlement day (they took the washing line and the built in wardrobes….?!) so that the sale or purchase of your dream home doesn’t turn out to be a nightmare.
+Simon, Neville, Trudy and Chris will sweat the small stuff with the agent to make sure that your contract says what it needs to, they’ll sort the paperwork with the bank, and they’ll handle those unpleasant surprises on settlement day (they took the washing line and the built in wardrobes….?!) so that the sale or purchase of your dream home doesn’t turn out to be a nightmare.

 Our farming clients have the comfort of knowing that half of our legal team come from a rural or farming background, so your trip to town isn’t going to be wasted explaining that a herringbone shed isn’t one where the cows wear twill covers in cold weather.
 We can get straight down to business, so that you can get back to the farm.
 While we are experienced in all aspects of agri-law, we especially enjoy working with clients to create inter-generational arrangements to protect their farm for their family and with those who are diversifying their farming operations and need strategic input to create the appropriate structures.